-A major benefit of Facebook fan Page is that it gives you an opportunity to connect with your potential readers and customers.
+A major benefit of a Facebook fan Page is that it gives you an opportunity to connect with your potential readers and customers.
 So, ensure that all the activities are aimed at targeting them and attracting their attention.

 Include Shorter Videos for More Engagement

 Five percent of your viewers stopped watching your video after a minute.
 Another 60% of them stopped watching after two minutes.

 It isn’t surprising that a lot of videos appearing on your social media feeds are short – maybe six to ten minutes.
 The ever-decreasing attention spans probably explain this trend.
 Another reason is that short videos are quite shareable.
 These kind of videos are best to watch while commuting, to get a quick mental refresh while working or just before falling asleep.
 Within a short duration of time, these videos manage to inspire, amuse, and educate you.

 Shorter video typically work well for following kinds of content:

 Think Buzzfeed.
 Their videos are short, amusing and relatable.
 They pick one situation or character and create a video out of it.
 So, you have a five minute video of an introverted guy trying to make friends.